dankamongmen/notcurses/README.md

 // with this ncplane are invalidated, and must not be used after the call,
 // excluding the base cell.
 void ncplane_erase(struct ncplane* n);

+// All planes are created with scrolling disabled.
+Scrolling can be dynamically
+// controlled with ncplane_set_scrolling().
+Returns true if scrolling was
+// previously enabled, or false if it was disabled. bool ncplane_set_scrolling(struct ncplane* n, bool scrollp);
 ```

 Planes can be freely resized, though they must retain a positive size in